 The last solo exhibitions included Ai Weiwei in the Chapel, on view at Yorkshire Sculpture Park through November 2, 2014; Evidence at the Martin-Gropius-Bau, Berlin, 2014; and Ai Weiwei: According to What?, which was organized by the Mori Art Museum, Tokyo, in 2009, and traveled to North American venues in 2013–14.
 Ai collaborated with architects Herzog & de Meuron on the “bird’s nest” stadium for the 2008 Beijing Olympics and on the Serpentine Gallery, 2012 London.
 He has been the recipient of numerous awards and honors, including the Václav Havel Prize for Creative Dissent from the Human Rights Foundation in 2012.

 From 1976 he returned to abstraction from a new perspective.
 Through his work, invents and reinvents an aesthetic language that leads to a rupture and a new conception of time and space.
-The matter becomes metaphor, music and meeting point between the old and the modern.
-Canogar cares to express through painting, his idea of space; his works are endless areas showing even artist who does not need aesthetic features or historical boundaries to transform.
+The matter becomes a metaphor, music, and a meeting point between the old and the modern.
+Canogar cares about expressing through painting, his idea of space; his works are endless areas showing even an artist who does not need aesthetic features or historical boundaries to transform.

 Chairman of the Board of the Circle of Fine Arts (1983-1990) and Director of the Atlantic Centre of Modern Art in Las Palmas since 1989, this artist creates pieces of great formal beauty with high symbolic content.
 His way of understanding art and life begins to give way to the inert mass of the metal material.
 His works include a great expressive force that fills the forms, their total defiance of the laws of gravity and sublimation of its iconic plastic signs.